Pylons/deform/docs/components.rst

   is used.

 .. note:: The `Colander documentation
-   <http://docs.repoze.org/colander>` is another resource useful to
+   <http://docs.repoze.org/colander>` is a resource useful to Deform
-   Deform developers.
+   developers.
 In particular, it details how a :term:`schema` is created and used.
-Deform schemas *are* Colander schemas; they are simply composed of deform-specific types.
-All the Colander documentation about how they work applies to creating Deform schemas as well.
+Deform schemas are Colander schemas.
+The Colander documentation about how they work applies to creating Deform schemas as well.

 A widget is related to one or more :term:`schema node` type objects.
-For example, a notional "TextInputWidget" may be responsible for serializing textual data related to a schema node which has :class:`deform.String` as its type into a text input control, while a notional "MappingWidget" might be responsible for serializing a :class:`deform.Mapping` object into a sequence of controls.
+For example, a notional "TextInputWidget" may be responsible for serializing textual data related to a schema node which has :class:`colander.String` as its type into a text input control, while a notional "MappingWidget" might be responsible for serializing a :class:`colander.Mapping` object into a sequence of controls.
 In both cases, the data type being serialized is related to the schema node type to which the widget is related.